schollii/pypubsub/docs/about.rst

 Not much happened between early 2010 and first half of 2013, except for a minor release 3.1.2 in November 2011: the code was stable and did its job nicely so no major changes needed.
-Also in that period I didn't develop or maintain any event-based Python application so I didn't have any reason to update Pypubsub.
+Also in that period I didn't develop or maintain any event-based Python application so I didn't have any reason to update PyPubSub.
 I did accumulate about a dozen tickets on SF.net involving minor bugs or patches contributed by users in that period.